rails/rails/guides/source/action_controller_overview.md

 end
 ```

 As an example, if a user goes to `/clients/new` in your application to add a new client, Rails will create an instance of `ClientsController` and call its `new` method.

-Note that the empty method from the example above would work just fine because Rails will by default render the `new.html.erb` view unless the action says otherwise.
+NOTE: The empty method from the example above would work because Rails will render the `new.html.erb` view by default.

 By creating a new `Client`, the `new` method can make a `@client` instance variable accessible in the view:

 ```ruby
 def new